christophechr/LeAREA/README.md

 - The Front web
 - The Front mobile

-## API documentation
+## documentation
-You can find the API documentation in the `docs` folder.
+You can find the documentation in the `docs` folder.
+To find the benchmark, you will find the file in the `docs/` folder as [Benchmark-technologies-choice.pdf](docs/Benchmark-technologies-choice.pdf).

+## Contribute to the project
+To contribute to the project, you can find everything needed in the [CONTRIBUTING.md](docs/CONTRIBUTE.md) file.

 ## Collaborators
 - [Léo Maman](https://github.com/mangasteak)